Are you Tender Ready?

 Alison is fantastic.
 She helped me with a HUGE tender and is an expert in the tender/procurement field.
 Highly recommended to take your business to the next stages.

 I highly recommend Alison as a bid partner, she did a great job for us on a recent tender, both from a technical writing skills perspective, and being a true team member.
 She was great to work with.

 Helen Kings, Managing Director Touchstone Residential Property Management

 Prices start at £450.
 They will vary depending on how much work you want The Bid Writer to do.

 When we have completed the initial review it will provide us all with a clearer idea of how much work there is to do.
 At this point we can discuss how much you want to be involved and how much of it you want The Bid Writer to do.
 This will determine the price.

 Pricing is transparent and we endeavour to work within a clients budget.
 Depending on the volume of work and the timeframe we can arrange stage payments to spread the cost and help with your cashflow.
 We always agree all additional costs before work begins.

 Do you need to get tender ready?
-Give me a call to find out more.
-Prices start from just £450.
+Call me to find out more.
+Prices start from £450.